eecd-design/conditions-for-success_middle/src/content/components/well-being-at-school/description.md

 Want an introduction to well-being at school?
-Check out the video below, which outlines how creating caring relationships, modeling calming strategies, and designing purposeful learning environments helps learners feel safe, valued, and ready to thrive.
+Check out the video below.